Overcliff Undercliff Track in Wentworth Falls

 JOIN SYDNEY UNCOVERED

-The Overcliff Undercliff Track is a circuit walk that can be started from the Wentworth Falls Picnic Area or from the old Conservation Hut.
+The Overcliff Undercliff Track can be started from the Wentworth Falls Picnic Area or from the Conservation Hut.

 To get to the old Conservation Hut, turn into Fletcher Street from Falls Road, which leads directly to the car park.
 If that’s full, try street parking nearby.